vuejs/vue-loader/docs/guide/README.md

 ## Manual Configuration

-Vue Loader's configuration is a bit different form other loaders.
+Vue Loader's configuration is a bit different from other loaders.
 In addition to a rule that applies `vue-loader` to any files with extension `.vue`, make sure to add Vue Loader's plugin to your webpack config:

 ``` js
 // webpack.config.js